Student Center Explores the Importance of “Making” in Innovation

 The design team also utilized phased construction by creating bid packages for the building and site demolition, site utility installation, building construction, and site restoration.
 This method further streamlined the entire site development and building construction process.

 Underground Stormwater Detention & Multimodal Accommodations

 Running along the west side of the building location, Bissell Road is the main thoroughfare through campus.
-The storm sewer system along this route, however, was nearing capacity even before this project was envisioned.
-To provide adequate drainage for the new building site, our team devised a plan to install an underground stormwater detention system.
-With the already congested utility issue in the area, the addition of this system took meticulous planning.
-Our team determined that two, strategically placed StormTech stormwater chamber systems could adequately handle the stormwater needs of the site.
+However, the storm sewer system along this route was nearing capacity even before this project was envisioned.
+Our team devised a plan to install an underground stormwater detention system to provide adequate drainage for the new building site.
+With the already congested utility issue in the area, adding this system took meticulous planning.
+Our team determined that two strategically placed StormTech stormwater chamber systems could adequately handle the site’s stormwater needs.

-These chambers, or vaults, consist of large sections of corrugated plastic placed on a compacted bed of gravel.
+These chambers, or vaults, consist of large sections of corrugated plastic placed on a compacted gravel bed.
 Once covered, stormwater is diverted to the basin through normal channels where it’s temporarily stored.
-It’s then released through a series of outlet pipes that are specifically designed to let water out in a controlled manner to mitigate flooding issues.
+It’s then released through a series of outlet pipes specifically designed to let water out in a controlled manner to mitigate flooding.

 Like several other projects our team has designed for Iowa State University and other college campuses, the need for multimodal accommodations was a chief concern.
 To meet this need, safe and expansive pedestrian walkways, and convenient bicycle parking were included in the external design, along with separate building access for vendor and maintenance traffic.